 RS92-NGP built by Vaisala

-The Mark IIA Radiosonde is being phased out of the NWS weather balloon network and this effort will be completed in early 2015.
+Note: The Mark IIA Radiosonde was phased out of the NWS weather balloon network in early 2015.

 NWS sounding - A virtual tour on preparing and launching a NWS GPS radiosonde.

 Network Maps - Maps showing station locations of NWS offices that take radiosonde observations.